epfml/kubernetes-setup/README.md

 docker push ic-registry.epfl.ch/mlo/<your-tag>
 ```

-### Creating a kubernetes config file
+### Creating a Kubernetes pod config file
 Have a look at (and download) this simple [kubernetes config file](https://github.com/epfml/kubernetes-setup/blob/master/templates/pod-simple/pod-gpu-mlodata.yaml).
 Fill all elements that are in \<brackets\> .\
 `<your-pod-name>` needs not be the same as `<your-docker-image-tag>` but again it is good practice to put your name first for the pod name, for example `jaggi-pod`.

 In this config file,
- - you can change: `nvidia.com/gpu: 1` to request more gpus
+ - you can change: `nvidia.com/gpu: 1` to request more or fewer gpus
  - you can see at the end that mlodata1 is mounted.
 You can remove it or change it for mloscratch
  - you specify which command is run when launching the pod.
 Here it will sleep for 60 seconds and then stop